mrdcvlsc/ChaCha20-Poly1305/tests/readme.md

-## All of these test vector/cases came from the RFC8439 document.
+## All of thd test vector/cases from the RFC8439 document is implemented here.

+## There are also additional test cases for the uint512 implementation.